unnKoel/how-vue-works/README.md

 - make directive reactive to data chage.

-  - ✅ make dom updates related to mustache direactive `{{}}` reactive to data change.
+  - ✅ make dom updates of mustache direactive `{{}}` when data change.
-  - ✅ make dom updates related to directive `v-bind` reactive to data change.
+  - ✅ make dom updates of directive `v-bind` when data change.
-  - ✅ make dom updates related to directive `v-if` reactive to data change.
+  - ✅ make dom updates of directive `v-if` when data change.
-  - ✅ make dom updates related to directive `v-for` reactive to data change.
+  - ✅ make dom updates of directive `v-for` when data change.
-  - ✅ mplement `track-by` feature on `v-for` for better performance on rending array.
+  - ✅ implement `track-by` directive for `v-for` to obtain better performance when working on Array.

 - component tree.